 - An official copy of a transcript from each institution of higher learning attended, including documentation of graduation from an accredited four-year college or university.

-- International students must demonstrate proficiency in the English language and fulfill other admissions requirements as set forth by the policies of The Graduate School of the College of Charleston.
+- International students must demonstrate proficiency in the English language and fulfill other admissions requirements as set forth by the policies of The Graduate School of the University of Charleston, South Carolina.

 - Either coursework or acceptable work experience in computer science and mathematics.
 All students must have an understanding of the following four core competencies:

 - In addition to the core competencies, it is highly recommended that students also have the proper background in their specialization of choice.
 Recommended competencies by specialization are:

 - Computer science specialization: operating systems theory and programming language theory;